risk-first/website/docs/estimating/Risk-First-Analysis.md

 So far, we've been looking at each task individually, working out which risks we're addressing, and which ones we're exposed to as a result.
 If you have plenty of spare talent and only a few tasks, then maybe that's enough and you can get to work on all the tasks that have a positive [Payoff](/tags/Payoff).
 But if you're constrained, then you should be hunting for the [actions](/tags/Take-Action) with the biggest [Payoff](/tags/Payoff) and doing those first.

 Things change too when you have a whole team engaged in the planning process.
 Although people will generally agree on what the risks _are_, they often will disagree on the [Probability they will occur, or the impact if they do](/thinking/Track-Risk#risk-registers).
 In cases like these, you might want to allow each stakeholder to "vote up" the risks they consider significant, or vote up the actions they consider to have high [Payoff](/tags/Payoff).
-This will be covered in further detail in the [next section](Stop-Estimating-Start-Navigating).

-But for now, let's talk about in which ways this is better or worse than Planning Poker.

 ## Some Points To Note

+Let's talk about in which ways this is better or worse than Planning Poker.

 ![Instead of Estimates](/img/generated/estimating/planner/estimates.svg)